 Monitoring MIPS: The Driving Forces of Participation

 As I highlighted in my recent post covering this topic, the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) will further move from paying Medicare health professionals for volume to paying them for value through the Quality Payment Program (QPP) set forth by MACRA.
 The Merit-Based Incentive Payment System (MIPS) is the default path that will apply to almost all providers.
-The new rule, published by the Centers for Medicare & Medicaid Services (CMS) in May 2016, paves the way for new healthcare performance measurements beginning as early as January 2017.
+The new rule, published by the Centers for Medicare & Medicaid Services (CMS) in May 2016, paves the way for new healthcare performance measurements.
 Participation is no longer enough; rather, it’s about how you compare to your peers.
 And one thing is certain: Medicare payment reform will put your practice at a crossroads related to quality measurement and reporting.

 In Part II of this series, I want you to consider some of the driving forces outlined below.
 When you do, you may determine that your full participation in MIPS can wait, and simply testing the quality program for now may be your best avenue.
 This is especially true if you’ve not established your own perspective on clinical quality.

 Medicare as a Percent of Net RevenueLook at your payer mix.
 Assess what percent of your entire net revenue reflects Medicare.
 For instance: Let’s say 50 percent of your patient volume represents Medicare, but that volume translates into just 20 percent of revenue; whereas the other 50 percent of your patient volume represents commercial payers, which translates into 80 percent of revenue.